Formula Racing Development: FRD Racing Team

 FRD Racing Team is based in Zhuhai and runs a total of 12 Formula Renault 2.0-cars.
 It's split-up in a race-team, that travels around with Asian Formula Renault Series, and a test-team that stays in Zhuhai to provide all-year-round testing possibilities with their Formula Renault 2.0-cars.

-The team now also help in servicing race cars in Clio Cup China Series as well.
+The team now also help in servicing race cars in Cthe lio Cup China Series as well.

 Changan Ford Racing Team

 On 15 February 2006, Changan Ford Automobile Corporation Limited and Formula Racing Development Limited (FRD) formally announced the establishment of Changan Ford Racing Team.
-This splendid co-operation was the first time a true works racing team took part in CTCC—— the top touring car racing series in China.
+This co-operation was the first time a true works racing team took part in CTCC— the top touring car racing series in China.

-To support CAF's commitment of developing young talented drivers in China, the team signed Rainey He in 2007 and further magnified his talent by providing him with the solid support of a true works team.
+To support CAF's commitment of developing young talented drivers in China, the team signed Rainey He in 2007 and further magnified his talent by providing him with the solid support of a team.

 In the 2009 season, the team welcomed three competitive young drivers: Tengyi Jiang, Martin Cao and Andy Yan, with Rainey He as the lead driver.
 In the 2011 season, after Martin Cao departed from the team because of his university studies in the UK, the team welcomed the signing of Gaoxiang Fan, another young driver from the Changan Ford Young Driver Program.
 Thanks to the remarkable results of the four drivers, the team as the most competitive one, took home the manufacturer championship again in 2011; Andy Yan was crowned the overall driver champion and Tengyi Jiang the second runner-up for the 2011 season.

 2012 is a turning point for Changan Ford Racing – after using the Focus model for over five years, the new Focus became the team's new racing car.
-All the hard works paid off, Changan Ford Racing Team was crowned another manufacturer champion title again in 2012.
+All the hard works paid off,the Changan Ford Racing Team was crowned another manufacturer champion title again in 2012.
 This was the fourth title gained by the team in a row and the fifth in the last seven years.
 Andy Yan, Rainey He and Tengyi Jiang respectively won the first runner-up, second runner-up and third runner-up overall.

 The team continual to compete with Ecoboost 1.6T engine at the wheel of New Focus sedan in 2013 season.
 Meanwhile, the team signed Martin Xie, the 2012 Driver Champion of China Production Car Class as the new driver, together with Andy Yan, Rainey He and Tengyi Jiang becoming the new line-up.
 The team was invincible for the season and took the sixth Manufacturer's Title in eight years; while Andy Yan reigned as Driver's Champion again.

 Changan Ford Racing Team won the Manufacturer Title again and extending its winning streak to six of the 2014 China Touring Car Championship(CTCC).